Types of Cracks

 Cluster cracks have various causes.
 In most cases, the underground saturation has created a weak spot under the driveway, and the driveway has collapsed onto itself.
-While there are 'Do-It-Yourself' remedies, such as a trowel-based spread, there is no easy remedy for this type of crack.
-The only proper way to repair this is to cut the entire section of the driveway out, and have hot asphalt laid in its' place.
+While there are ‘Do-It-Yourself’ remedies, for best results you should contact an expert.
+Our specialists will repair your cluster cracks using infrared repair followed by the installation of new asphalt.

 Surface cracks are generally not even cracks.
 They do not penetrate the structure of the driveway, and are usually formed by cracks in the sealcoat.
 Small cracks form in the sealcoat layer, and water channels through these cracks.
 Over time, the water widens the crack, and washes away bits of sealer and asphalt, giving it the appearance in the picture.

 Structural cracks are cracks that penetrate the surface of the asphalt, and may continue on to the base materials below the asphalt layer.
 They may tend to collect debris, or have a lot of grass or weeds growing in them as well.
-A good rule of thumb for a structural crack is a crack that is wide enough to insert your finger into.
-For a crack to be a good candidate for repair, it needs to be a crack with adequate walls and depth to hold the crack material in place.
+A good rule of thumb for determining if a structural crack is suitable for this type of repair is to measure the crack as it must be a minimum of 3/8 of an inch wide and 3/8 of an inch deep.
+The crack needs to have adequate walls and depth to hold the crack repair material in place.
 If the crack is not large enough, the crack repair materials may come loose and out of the crack with either tire or foot traffic.
 The estimator will let you know if your cracks are good candidates for repair.
-As a rule, these are the only types of cracks that are repaired by Driveway Armor.
-Click here to learn more.

 Large Structural Cracks